-But in Excel, values are stored in cells.
-So your formula must used the reference of the cells like this
+But when you work with Excel, values are stored in cells.
+So it's easier to build your formula with the cell references like this

-To know the value of a product with the tax, you just have to add the product price + the amount of tax
+To calculate the price including VAT, you just have to add the product price AND the VAT amount.

 You can also calculate the value of your product with tax in a single formula.

-- First, we use the price of the product (75)
+- First, we take the price of the product (75)

 - And we add the calculation of the amount of tax for this product (75*16%)

-And if you replace the value of the formula by the references of the cells, your formula is
+And if you replace the value of the formula with the references of the cells, your formula is